 - Plays less or not at all

-If you’d like to know more about what’s been happening with us, this article called “How I Care For Red Who Has Dog Dementia” will catch you up.
+If you’d like to know more about our journey, read this article called “How I Care For Red Who Has Dog Dementia” !

 Has your dog been experiencing any of the symptoms on this list?
 What did your vet say or do during your appointments when you were looking for an answer?
-Was your dog diagnosed with dementia, or was it something else?
-What treatment plan has he recommended and has it been helping?
+Was your dog diagnosed with dementia?
+What treatment plan was recommended and has it been helping?
 Sharing helps others so please leave your comments below.